stringparser/gulp-runtime/README.md

 })
 ```

-Use them while you are shooting tasks.
+and use them while you are shooting tasks

 ```bash
  > jsx